 Temple, Carter [Carr Hopkins](born: 1842 - died: 1929)

-Carter Temple was the husband of Martha Temple, b.1844 in North Carolina.
-The couple married in 1871, and the family of five lived at 182 Minerva Street in Indianapolis.
-Carter Temple, a Civil War veteran, was named Carr Hopkins when he enlisted in Gallatin, TN, on November 1, 1863, according to Civil War records.
+Carter Temple was the husband of Martha Temple, born in 1844 in North Carolina.
+The couple married in 1871; the family of five lived at 182 Minerva Street in Indianapolis.
+Carter Temple, a Civil War veteran, was named Carr Hopkins when he enlisted in Gallatin, TN on November 1, 1863, according to Civil War records.
 He served with the 14th U.S. Colored Infantry and was promoted to Corporal, April 30th, 1864.
-Carter Temple died between 1920 and 1930.
+Carter Temple died in 1929.

-Three other Indianapolis patrolmen from Kentucky were Edward Harris (b.
+There were three other Indianapolis patrolmen from Kentucky: Edward Harris (b.
 1851), Frank Hurt (b.
 1859), and Johshua Spears (b.
 1858).
-Harris, from Louisville, KY, joined the force in 1874.
-Spears, from Paris in Bourbon County, KY, and Hurt had both joined the force in 1883.
+Harris, from Louisville, joined the force in 1874.
+Spears, from Paris in Bourbon County, and Hurt both joined the force in 1883.

 For more see "Colored patrolman dies of paralysis," Indianapolis Star, 12/18/1909, p.
 3; "Mayor Taggart finds a patrolman who wasn't sleeping," Fort Wayne Evening Post, 5/9/1896, p.
 3; "First African-American Police Officer Honored," 2/2/2015, Indianapolis Star online; and "Our Colored patrolmen," Freeman, 3/16/1889, p.
 5.